Reconsider your need to travel to Bangladesh due to the high threat of terrorist attack and the uncertain security situation.

 Heavy rainfall has caused flooding in low-lying areas throughout northern, eastern and southern Bangladesh, disrupting road travel and train services.
 Follow the instructions issued by local authorities and monitor the media for further developments if you are travelling to an affected part of the country.

 In the event of a cyclone, monitor local media reports and follow the instructions of local emergency officials.
 The direction and strength of cyclones can change with little warning.
 You can check the latest information at the Joint Typhoon Warning Centre website.
 Identify your local shelter if one is available.
 In some areas, adequate shelter from a severe cyclone may not be available to all who choose to stay.
 Also familiarise yourself with your hotel's evacuation plans.

 Flights in and out of affected areas could be delayed or suspended.
 Available flights may fill quickly.
 Contact your airline for the latest flight information.
 The cyclone could also affect access to sea ports in the region.
 Carry your travel documents at all times (i.e. passport, photo identification, etc.) or secure them in a safe, waterproof location.
-We also suggest that you contact friends and family in Australia with updates about your welfare and whereabouts.
+Contact friends and family in Australia with updates about your welfare and whereabouts.

 For further information, see our

 Earthquakes: Bangladesh is in an active seismic zone and is subject to earthquakes.
 Be prepared for a major emergency, including by maintaining a functional emergency kit.